melodyyin/statscapades/logistic.md

 ## 38                     gradeG -6.337515e+00  0.001768692
 ```

-It seems that the variables individually have very small contribution to whether or not a loan is repaid.
+It seems that the variables individually have very small contribution to whether or not a loan is repaid, since the majority of the variables have odds values hovering around 1.
 But, we see that having the lowest loan grade and a 60-month term each are characteristics that point to higher likelihood that the creditor will not receive repayment.
+Similarly, there are a few variables with odds of ~2, which means that the probability of successful repayment is 2x the probability that the loan is predicted to be charged off.

 While it would be great to test out this model with the validation set, I don't have the labelled version.
 However, I can get an estimate of the accuracy with cross-validation.